PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/User-Manual-Quoc Trung Pham (Ben).md

     urgent, call me directly on discord i'll always have my phone on me so i'll be able to pick up.
-  - Collaboration & Teamwork I work best in a team when everyone is contributing, talking, and willing to express their own opnions good or bad.
+  - Collaboration & Teamwork I work best in a team when everyone is contributing, talking, and willing to express their own opinions good or bad.
     My biggest pet peeve in teamwork is if everyone is just quiet and no information is passed around making it harder to progress.
 If I seem quiet in a meeting, it usually means i've got nothing to add to the conversation